nevermined-io/app_docs/docs/libraries/06-query-agents.md

 ## Sending a task to the AI Agent or Service

-Nevermined recomends to use the [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) but doesn't enforce it.
+Nevermined recommends to use the [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol) but doesn't enforce it.

 :::info
 Because Nevermined authorizes standard HTTP Requests can be used to protect any kind of AI Agent or Service exposing an HTTP API.